Edgamer63/voxcakepublic/README.md

 # Point of framework
 # Installing
 1. Copy VoxCake folder to your Unity project.
-2. You don`t need the second step, you`re ready to create great things!
+2. You don`t need the second step, youre ready to create great things!
 3. You also don`t need the third step :D